anelson/linux_devbox/README.md

     * NOTE: I don't create a swap partition.
 Later on we'll create a swap file on the root partition which works fine and is more flexible.
     * `mkfs.ext4 /dev/mapper/MyVol-root` to format the root partition EXT4.  `btrfs` as the root volume isn't ready for prime time.
     * `mount /dev/mapper/MyVol-root /mnt` to mount.
 If you made other partitions mount them under `mnt` as appropriate.
     * If there isn't already a UEFI boot partition created and initialized you need to do that also.
 Read the guide.
+If it doesn't already exist, make sure you format it as FAT32:
+      * `mkfs.fat -F32 /dev/(whatever)`
-Assuming it already exists:
+    * Once it already exists:
       * `mkdir /mnt/boot` && `mount /dev/(EFI partition) /mnt/boot`
-    * If it doesn't already exist, make sure you format it as FAT32 with `mkfs.fat -F32 /dev/(whatever)`
     * `fallocate -l 32G /mnt/swapfile` to allocate a swapfile on the root filesystem
     * `chmod 600 /mnt/swapfile` for security
     * `mkswap /mnt/swapfile` to initialize